carabrook/COVID-Ct-Madagascar/README.md

 * *Ct-longitudinal-gams*: Contains data, scripts, resulting output, and compilation script for longitudinal GAMs of population-level Ct by region (Fig. 2A, main text, Fig. S2, Table S4).
 Also includes .sh scripts to run these analyses on Savio or any other remote cluster.

-* *individual-Ct*: Contains individual-Ct trajectory data, GAM scripts, and resulting fitted GAMs, as well as viral kinetics model fitting script adopted from Hay et al. 2020 (see [here](https://github.com/jameshay218/virosolver_paper) for original script.
-Output is summarized in Fig 2B-D main text and Table S5.
+* *individual-Ct*: Contains individual-Ct trajectory data and GAM scripts, as well as viral kinetics model fitting script adopted from Hay et al. 2020 (see [here](https://github.com/jameshay218/virosolver_paper) for original script.
+Note that actual fitted GAMs are not included due to large filesize but should be reproducible from data and scripts included.
+Output of these analyses is summarized in Fig 2B-D main text and Table S5.
 Folder also includes .sh scripts to run these analyses on Savio or any other remote cluster.

 * *common_pars*: Contains fitted viral kinetics parameters derived from mechanistic viral kinetics model fits to the individual trajectory GAM output.